-The Granger causality tests provide another interesting insight: whenever an alternative measure Granger causes another one, it is always the expectation indicator causing the current sentiment alternative measure.
+The Granger causality tests provide another interesting insight: whenever an alternative measure Granger causes another, it is always the expectation indicator causing the current sentiment alternative measure.
 This result is very strong for the IPEC and IMCE surveys: out of all possible comparisons, the expectation indicator Granger causes the current sentiment indicator, whereas the reverse does not hold.
 This regularity is less strong for the UChile indicator, in which out of nine possible pairs of indicators to be compared, the Granger causality test is inconclusive in seven cases (neither variable causes the other).
-However, in the case it is conclusive (personal future expectations/country current sentiment and country current sentiment/overall future expectations), expectations Granger cause the current sentiment indicator.
+However, in the cases it is conclusive (personal future expectations/country) current sentiment and country current sentiment/overall future expectations). expectations Granger-cause the current sentiment indicator.
 This is a clear indication that future expectations do lead current sentiment.
-Assuming that current sentiment indicators do indeed reflect the current state of the economy, it implies that agents, when forming their expectations about the future, do not simply refer to their current situation (i.e. their expectations are not simply adaptive) but do engage in some forecasting process which, in turn, has some influence on perceptions of the current situation.
+Assuming that current sentiment indicators do indeed reflect the current state of the economy, it implies that agents, when forming their expectations about the future, do not simply refer to their current situation (i.e. their expectations are not simply adaptive) but do engage in some forecasting process which, in turn, has some influence on their perceptions of the current situation.
 In other words, expectations about the future, which draw from external information, tend to influence the interpretation of the current situation.

 Table 10 compares the newly built alternative measures and the currently used synthetic indicator.
-In this case, unlike in Table 8 or 9, some questions are often used to construct both alternative measures in a pair.
-Therefore, in such cases, their relationship is artificially strong.
+Unlike in table 8 or 9, some questions are often used to construct both alternative measures in a pair.
+Therefore, in these cases where the correlation is calculated with indicators sharing the same questions, their relationship is artificially strong.
 In order to take this into account and to better interpret the results, an indicator of common questions is constructed and shown in parentheses.
-Cases where this indicator is higher than 25% are highlighted.
-To calculate the percentage of common questions, we take into account the possibility that not all alternative measures are built with the same number of questions and a probability-like formula is thus used.
+In cases where this indicator is higher than 25% are highlighted.
+In calculating the percentage of common questions, we take into account the possibility that not all alternative measures are built with the same number of questions, and a probability-like formula is thus used.

-Bearing this limitation in mind, we can however underline an interesting fact in Table 10.
+Bearing this limitation in mind, we can however underline an interesting fact in table 10.
 The relation between the existing synthetic indicator and personal or overall alternative measures is not very clear in terms of Granger causality.
-This is probably due to the fact that the existing indicator aggregate all questions (in particular current sentiment and expectation questions) and thus each alternative measure partly influences and is influenced by
+This is probably because the existing indicator aggregates all questions (in particular current sentiment and expectation questions) and thus each alternative measure partly influences and is influenced by the existing synthetic indicator.
+Indeed, there is a tendency for expectation indicators to Granger cause aggregate indicators (IMCE and IPEC), reflecting the fact that existing indicators incorporate current sentiment questions.

-&lt;sup>7 The construction of the common questions index is as follows: Let X and Y be two different alternative measures, #X and #Y be the number of questions used to build alternative measures X and Y, respectively, and #C be the number of common questions.
-The index I of common questions is constructed using the following formula: I(X,Y) = #C/(#X + #Y - #C).
-As $\#C \le min(\#X, \#Y)$ , I(X,Y) lies always between 0 and 1 when indicator X is made of a subset of questions used to construct the alternative measure Y, then = #C = #X and I(X,Y) = #X/#Y. The drawback of this indicator is that when #X = #Y but $X \ne Y$ , then I(X,Y) < #C/#X and thus underestimates the percentage of common questions.
+The construction of the common questions index is as follows: Let X and Y be two different alternative measures, #X and #Y be the number of questions asked to build alternative measures X and Y, respectively, and #C be the number of common questions.
+The index I of common questions is constructed using the following formula: I(X,Y) = #C / (#X + #Y - #C).
+As $\#C \le \min(\#X, \#Y)$ , I(X,Y) lies always between 0 and 1 when indicator X is made of a subset of questions asked to construct the alternative measure Y, then = #C = #X and I(X,Y) = #X/#Y. The drawback of this indicator is that when #X = #Y but $X \ne Y$ , then I(X, Y) < #C/#X and thus underestimates the percentage of common questions.